Astrological Calendars in Western and Vedic astrology software

 Millennium also offers a large number of points it can use in its calendar, including house cusps, eclipses before and after birth, the black and white Moons, the four major asteroids, East Point and Vertex, and more.
 It also uniquely colors harmonious transits in green and challenging ones in red.

-Solar Fire shows the exact Sun-Moon angle, the time zone, gardening times, pop-up interpretations, It also has the unique ability to export calendars to MS Outlook, iCalendar, and vCalendar files
+Solar Fire has the most capabilities, and uniquely shows the exact Sun-Moon angle, the time zone, gardening times, pop-up interpretations, It also is the only program that can export calendars to MS Outlook, iCalendar, and vCalendar files

 Janus is the only program offering a yearly calendar, and also unique in including events like when planets go Out of Bounds, Rise/Set times for all of the planets, Equinoxes, Solstices, the Sun and Moon at Via Combusta, the Super Moon, Mercury and Venus at greatest elongation, and points crossing the Equator.